 Pam was born in Shelby, Montana and graduated from North Toole County High School in Sunburst, MT.
 She attended Northern Montana College on a Presidential Scholarship from 1981- ‘84 where she earned her RN degree.
 She then began a 29 year career as a Psychiatric RN/ Case Manager for Golden Triangle Mental Health Center in Havre; currently the Center for Mental Health.
 She has served on several boards including the Montana Mental Health Trust Board, Hill County Senior Citizens RSVP Program, The Bullhook Community Health Center and the Montana Actors Theatre.
 Pam has worked as an actor and director at the Fort Peck Summer Theatre for the past 12 seasons and also directs and performs for local fundraisers and productions at the Montana Actors Theatre.
 She and her husband, Gerry, have lived in Havre for the past 38 years and they have two adult children; Mikyla and Tanner.
 Pam has been involved with the Hill County Community Foundation for seven years and currently serves as Chair of HCCF.

 Holly was born and raised in Havre and attended MSU-Northern.
 Holly played Volleyball for the Northern Skylights, and during this time she earned her Bachelors in Business Marketing and Agriculture Operations Technology.
-She’s been in Real Estate since 2017 and enjoys helping/serving the community.
+Holly has been passionately selling Real Estate since 2017 and enjoys helping/serving the community.
 In her spare time, Holly enjoys hunting, playing guitar, DIY'ing and spending time with family & friends.

 Jim Bennett is a relationship manager in the Havre branch of Northwest Farm Credit Services, a financial cooperative providing financing and related services to farmers, ranchers, agribusinesses, rural homeowners, agricultural cooperatives, and rural utilities.
 Jim grew up in Lakeside, Montana and graduated from the University of Montana with a degree in History.
 He has worked in a variety of positions in both for-profit and non-profit ventures.
 Before being hired at Northwest FCS, Jim served as the director of the MSU-Northern Alumni Foundation.
 Jim is an active volunteer within the Havre community.
 He serves on the Hill County Community Foundation’s Advisory Committee, the Downtown Revitalization Committee and Ag Business Committee for the Havre Area Chamber of Commerce, and is an officer of the Havre Lions Club.
 Jim and his wife Lindsey live in Havre with their children, Arlo and Alice.
 They enjoy hiking, canoeing, hunting, and exploring the backroads of Montana.